EvRT-DETR: Latent Space Adaptation of Image Detectors for Event-based Vision: Methods

 \subsection{Event Representation}

-As mentioned, we attempt to use a simple pre-processing pipeline and transform EBC data into an image-like \textit{Stacked 2D Histogram} representation~\cite{gallego2020event}.

-EBCs produce an asynchronous stream of events, where each event is a 4-tuple of the form $(t, p, x, y)$.
-Here, $t$ is the time stamp of the event, $p$ is the polarity (positive or negative change of light intensity), and $(x, y)$ are the spatial coordinates of the pixel that generated a given event.
-In this work, we partition the stream of events into fixed time windows and buffer the events in each time window into an image-like histogram $(C, H, W)$ that we refer to as a ``frame.''
+Our adaptation framework begins with transforming EBC data into an image-like representation that is compatible with mainstream object detection models.
+We employ the \textit{Stacked 2D Histogram} representation~\cite{gallego2020event} as it provides a straightforward bridge between event data and conventional image processing architectures.

 To ensure direct comparability with existing methods, we adopt the frame construction parameters from RVT~\cite{gehrig2023recurrent}, which allows us to isolate the impact of our architectural choices from data pre-processing.
 Specifically, we take the stream of events and partition it into a series of consecutive fixed time windows of $T_\text{frame} = \SI{50}{\milli\second}$.
 Each such window corresponds to a single frame.
 Next, we further subdivide each frame into 10 intervals of $T_\text{bin} = \SI{5}{\milli\second}$.
-To construct a frame corresponding to an interval $[ t_0, t_0 + T_\text{frame} ]$, we create an intermediate stacked histogram $S$ from a set of events $\mathcal{E}$ in that interval: